satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 current code review systems for software development to support article review.

-The proposal to distribute reviews and to make the post-publication review process center around rapid iterative feedback has other parallels to software engineering.
-In particular, “agile development and scrum” (Schwaber and Beedle, 2001) is a technology development concept that focuses on development coupled with client feedback.
+The proposal to engage many reviewers and to make the post-publication review process center around rapid iterative feedback relates to “agile development and scrum” (Schwaber and Beedle, 2001), a technology development concept that focuses on development coupled with client feedback.
 This approach stems from the observation that client goals and expectations can change and change unpredictably.
 By focusing on short development cycles, companies adopting this practice can meet the volatility of project aims.
 In the scientific world, new discoveries and technologies create that volatility by providing alternative viewpoints and data acquisition and analysis approaches.
 This makes rapid dissemination and continued reappraisal of research in the context of this new knowledge an imperative.
-Changing the review process in ways outlined in this article should lead to better science by creating a discussion-based environment to track and quantify impact, to create discourse and to refine the research directions that evolve from published work.

-It may not be practical to immediately adopt the open review process proposed in this article and will require a change of culture that many researchers may resist.
+Despite the advantages of adopting such software engineering practices as agile development in the review process, it may not be practical to immediately adopt the open review process proposed in this article and will require a change of culture that many researchers may resist.
 There is a common sentiment that reviewer anonymity is advantageous, that it: protects social-professional relationships from anger aroused by criticism, allows for greater honesty since there is no concern about repercussions, and increases participation.
-This sentiment may be relevant for reviews of articles prior to publication, but a post-publication review process that is focused on scientific rigour, open discours, reviewer anonymity is less relevant.
+This sentiment may be relevant for reviews of articles prior to publication, but in our proposed post-publication review process that is focused on improving scientific rigor and embracing open discourse, reviewer anonymity is less relevant.
 Some journals have already adopted aspects of our proposed system (e.g., Frontiers, BioMed Central, Science, PNAS, PLoS One) and these problems and solutions have been discussed in scientific blogs (http://futureofscipub.wordpress.com).
 Initially, our full proposal could be implemented as a part of the post-publication system, alongside a more traditional anonymous peer review system (e.g., Atmospheric Chemistry and Physics, atmos-chem-phys.net).
 As scientists gain familiarity and journals gain experience with our proposed system, it could be refined and improved.
-If our goal as scientists is to increase understanding of the natural world through carefully crafted experiments and thoughtful analysis and interpretation of data, then in the long run the review process should not be limited to publication, but should be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005).
-This facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a project.

 The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing